rohtash101/boostaro-buynow/README.md

 # boostaro-buynow
-Gluco6™ supports balanced blood sugar and boosts energy naturally.
-Order your bottle for only $39 at 80% off – visit our site for reviews, pricing, and offers!
+Boostaro™ supports sexual vitality and energy naturally.
+Order your $49 bottle at 83% off now – limited offer.
+Visit our site for reviews and deals.